 Live query for Supplement 1

-In 2022, as a result of the discussions of the 5MP Safe-Yield Technical Subgroup, ADWR published the Overdraft, Safe-Yield, and the Management Goals in the Arizona's Active Management Areas Report, a detailed interpretation and analysis of safe-yield.
+In 2022, as a result of the discussions of the 5MP Safe-Yield Technical Subgroup, ADWR published the Overdraft, Safe-Yield, and the Management Goals in Arizona's Active Management Areas Report, a detailed interpretation and analysis of safe-yield.
 This comprehensive report includes a description of the aspects of safe-yield, how ADWR analyzes those aspects, and the status of each AMA with regards to its management goal.
 Although the management goal is not safe-yield in every AMA, the applicability of this analysis to other management goals is discussed in the report.
 The Overdraft Data Dashboard was developed as a supplement to the report, to support data transparency efforts of the department, and to allow an interactive method to stakeholders to explore the associated data.

 LOW WATER USE AND DROUGHT TOLERANT PLANTS LISTS